 Clos de la Roilette was born out of the pride of a Frenchman upset that his vineyard lost the Moulin-à-Vent appellation status to the newly created Fleurie appellation.
 The original owner named it after his horse Roilette and decided not to add an appellation to the label.
-After his passing the vineyard was forgotten and got wild.
-The Couderts took over in 1967 and have since made it truly especial.
-The farming is done sustainably with minimal intervention showcasing its distinct terroir; unlike the most of Fleurie Clos de la Roilette is rich in Clay and Manganese which adds more structure and intensity to the juice.
+After his passing the vineyard was forgotten .
+The Coudert Family took over in 1967 and have since made it truly especial.
+The farming is done sustainably with minimal intervention showcasing its distinct terroir; unlike the most of Fleurie Clos de la Roilette is rich in clay and manganese which adds more structure and intensity to the juice.

 Soil: Clay and Manganese